 One thing I like about an activity like this is that the children are able to work at their own level and at their own pace.
 I like the sensory involved too.
 The taste, smell, and the feel of the sugary gumdrops is a bonus to this patterning activity!
 We could have used paper gumdrops but using the real deal is so much more fun and engaging!

-It was such a pleasure to watch the children as they focused on creating their patterns – I could just see the wheels spinning as they worked on their gumdrop patterns.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+It was such a pleasure to watch the children as they focused on creating their patterns – I could just see the wheels spinning as they worked on their gumdrop patterns.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!